getsentry/sentry-docs/src/collections/_documentation/platforms/go/goroutines.md

 Once cloned, `Hub` is completly isolated and can be used safely inside concurrent call.
 However, instead of using globally exposed methods, they should be called directly on the `Hub`.

-Here are two examples: one that is non-deterministic, would leak information between threads, and could trigger a concurrent-write panic; and one that is totally safe, and should be used instead.
+Here are two examples:
+- a recommended deterministic call on `Hub` that is safe
+- a discouraged non-deterministic call on `Hub` that would leak information between threads

 ```go
 // Example of __INCORRECT__ use of scopes inside a Goroutines - DON'T USE IT!